 The point of all of this is that I am always holding myself ready to give miracles, ready for any opportunity that may arise, as this passage so clearly explains:

 The distinction has also been made here between “miracle-mindedness” as a state and “miracle doing” as its expression.
 The former needs your careful protection, because it is a state of miracle readiness.
 This is what the Bible means in the references to “Hold yourself ready” and other similar injunctions.

 Readiness here means keeping your perception right-side up, so you will always be ready, willing, and able [to give miracles].
 (T-1.46.10:3-11:1)

 So at all times, I am meant to hold myself ready, by carefully protecting my miracle-mindedness, always keeping my perception right-side up.

 What I am holding myself ready for is the opportunity to do miracles.
-Jesus is busy arranging such opportunities and sending them my way: "I will create the right opportunities for you to do them.
-But you must be ready and willing to do them, since you are already able to" (original version of T-1.III.1:8).
+Jesus is busy arranging such opportunities and sending them my way: “I will arrange the right opportunities for you to do them.
+But you must be ready and willing to do them, since you are already able to” (T-1.26.7:2-3).